August 31st

 Commentary:

-If seen on a more trivial level, just because a child keeps the company of a research scholar, he will not be able to understand a word of his lecture.
-The child lacks a certain maturity to grasp the concepts the scholar is talking about.
-No matter how hard he tries, his efforts shall go futile.
-Similarly, there is no point advising those who are devoid of inner ethos.
-Growing physically is certainly different from growing spiritually and emotionally.
-If that prior readiness to receive the knowledge given by others is missing, then the effort in teaching such a person is futile.
+If seen on a more trivial level, just because a child keeps the company of a research scholar, he will not be able to attain the same level of intelligence just yet.
+The child lacks the required maturity to grasp the concepts the scholar might be speaking about.
+No matter how hard the child tries, his efforts shall go futile.

 pada vigrahaH: